 If you claim itemized deductions on your federal income tax return, you must also itemize your deductions on your Virginia return.
 This requirement applies even if using the standard deduction would result in a greater tax benefit on your Virginia return.

 You can generally claim the same deductions for Virginia purposes that you claimed on your federal Schedule A, except for the deduction for state and local income taxes.
 The computation is provided in the appropriate line instructions for each Virginia income tax return.
-You do not need to file a copy of your federal Schedule A or complete a separate Virginia Schedule A.
+You do not need to file a copy of your federal Schedule A.

 Before computing the itemized deductions on your return, answer the following questions: